 Is Halloween Big In England

 The United States of America undoubtedly has and does the most when it comes to Halloween.
-With that being said, Halloween is not that big in the UK as it is in the US, the Americanized version of it though.
-The day has however grown in popularity in recent years though.
+With that being said, Halloween is not as big in the UK as it is in the US, the Americanized version of it though.
+The day has however grown in popularity in recent years.
 But as a general rule in the UK, Guy Fawkes Day?
 Bonfire night always has been a thing of a bigger deal in the region.
 Some persons actually think the reason for this I the fact that the dates for each of the events are close and are both kind of subversive in nature.

 Why Do We Carve Pumpkins at Halloween